pkp/pkp-docs/orcid/en/using-plugin.md

+---
+title: How to Use the ORCID Plugin in OJS and OPS
+---

-# Using the ORCID plugin
+# Using the ORCID Plugin

 Now that you have [obtained ORCID credentials, enabled and set up the plugin](./installation-setup.md), you can start using it in your journal / preprint server.